2008 Kawasaki KX250F

 They make great desktop images.

-– 249cc, liquid-cooled, four-stroke engine delivers hard-hitting power from mid- to high-rpm
+– 249cc, liquid-cooled, four-stroke, four-valve, DOHC engine delivers hard-hitting power from mid- to high-rpm

-– Wider powerband extends low-rpm torque and increases over-rev
+– Wide powerband for excellent low-rpm torque and blistering over-rev

-– New hand polished intake ports.
-This extremely-smooth surface improves intake flow at every rpm
+– Polished intake ports for an extremely-smooth surface that improves intake flow at every rpm

-– Ultra-light thin-stem titanium valves are strengthened by thicker skirts and held by longer guides for increased durability
+– Ultra-light thin-stem titanium valves feature thick skirts and extended guides for maximum durability

 – Special valve seat material helps prevent wear on the titanium valves